danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 Remember, the key to creating a custom plugin is to extend the `Tool` class and implement the `_call` method.
 The `_call` method is where you define what your plugin does.
 You can also define helper methods and properties in your class to support the functionality of your plugin.

 **Note: You can find all the files mentioned in this guide in the `.\api\app\langchain\tools` folder.**

 ---

+## StructuredTools

+**Multi-Input Plugins**

+If you would like to make a plugin that would benefit from multiple inputs from the LLM, instead of a singular input string as we will review, you need to make a LangChain [StructuredTool](https://blog.langchain.dev/structured-tools/) instead.
+A detailed guide for this is in progress, but for now, you can look at how I've made StructuredTools in this directory: `api\app\clients\tools\structured\`.
+This guide is foundational to understanding StructuredTools, and it's recommended you continue reading to better understand LangChain tools first.
+The blog linked above is also helpful once you've read through this guide.

+---